 McLennan Community College does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs or activities.
-The following person has been designated to handle inquiries regarding the nondiscrimination policies: Drew Canham, Vice President of Student Success, 1400 College Drive, 254-299-8645, titleix@mclennan.edu.
+The following person has been designated to handle inquiries regarding the nondiscrimination policies: Claudette Jackson, Director, Accommodations and Title IX, 1400 College Drive, 254-299-8645, titleix@mclennan.edu.
 A lack of English language skills will not be a barrier to admission to and participation in career and technical education programs.